XinqiW/DA2_and_Coding1_Assign2_Renewable_energy/README.md

 1. renew_energy_getdata.R: this is the R script that collects all the data used in this analysis.
 2. renew_energy_clean.R: this is the R script that contains the steps of cleaning the data set before doing analysis.
 3. renew_energy_analysis.R: this is the R script with all the analysis part of this project.
+4. robustness_get_clean.R: this is the R script for getting and cleaning data for 2014 for checking external validity.
-4. renew_energy_analysis.Rmd: same as renew_energy_analysis.R but in .Rmd.
+5. renew_energy_analysis.Rmd: same as renew_energy_analysis.R but in .Rmd.
 You should be able to replicate my results by running this Rmd file.
-5. Assignment_2.Rproj: Project file is also included so you should be able to open all the R scripts and Rmd file in this project.
+6. Assignment_2.Rproj: Project file is also included so you should be able to open all the R scripts and Rmd file in this project.

-- **Docs folder**: it contains both .html and .pdf generated from .rmd.
+- **Docs folder**: it contains both html and pdf files generated from rmd.

-- **Output folder**: in this folder, you can find the code generated model summary statistics table in the html format, and also a screenshot of the html result.